emadchelhi/Why-anomalous/README.md

 --------
 ## Deployment

-To use this model, visit our Streamlit app:
+To use this model, visit the Streamlit app:

 ```bash
 https://why-anomalous.streamlit.app/